-My husband, me and my 3-day old daughter were driving from the hospital to our apartment.
-The route to home was the same one, which I had taken every morning for about a year, from home to gym and back.
-But today was completely different.
+My husband, I and my 3-day old daughter were driving from the hospital to our apartment.
+The route to home was the same, which I had taken every morning for about a year, from home to gym and back.
+But today, it was completely different.
 I was a mother, my husband was a father and we had baby.
 The most appropriate song played in the car “ajeeb dastan hai ye, kahan shuru kahan khatam”.

-My husband who always has something to say, was quiet, and I bet he too had a lump in his throat with all the mixed emotions like I did.
-The road which I had traveled more than a hundred times looked and felt so different.
+My husband who always has something to say, was quiet.
+I bet, he too, had a lump in his throat with all the mixed emotions, like I did.
+The road which we traveled more than a hundred times in the last few years looked, and felt, so different.

-Three days back, I entered operation theater, it was VERY bright room and very cold too.
+Three days back, I entered a VERY bright and very cold operation room.
 I started to shiver.
 This was the coldest I had been the entire pregnancy.
 I think it was because of added nervousness.
 I realized that there was no going back.
 This was it.

-I just had an epiphany that I did not want to take my baby girl out of me.
+At that moment, I had an epiphany that I did not want to take my baby girl out of me.
 I thought she would be too far.
 And for the first time, I thought of what would happen to her if something were to happen to me on that operation table.

 Within moments, I was numb from waist down and the doctor started explaining to me what she was going to do.
 People rushed in the OT and started introducing themselves to me.
 I was half asleep from an exhausted night I had.
-The nurses called my husband in the OT, he looked like he was going to sit in a rocket.
+The nurses called my husband in the OT, he looked like he was going on a space mission.

 He was so excited, his eyes were shining.
 He was going to be a dad and you could see it.
 The doctors cut me open and he was still ecstatic about it.
-A few minutes after, I heard the doctor saying, “there she is, oh she is tiny that I thought”.
+A few minutes after, I heard the doctor saying, “there she is, oh she is tiny”.

-I was still worried because I did not hear a sound.
+I was still worried because I did not hear a sound of the baby.
 My husband rushed over to her and came back with her first picture to show me.
-She was a gooey mess, but she was so beautiful and he said “She’s right there and she is awake, she is so calm, she hasn’t cried at all”.
+She was a gooey mess, but she was so beautiful and he said “She’s right there and she is awake, she is so calm and is observing the room.
+She hasn’t cried at all”.

 Next two days in the hospital were so long, yet went by so fast that I think it was just one day.
 Feeding every two hours, trying to walk and I was surprised by my bladder’s ability to hold water!